skofic/environmental-services/notes/README.md

 This set of services can be used to retrieve *conservation unit records* using the *unit number*, `gcu_id_number`, and the *unit ID*, `gcu_id_unit-id`.
 It also allows retrieving the associated *unit geometries*.

+These services cover the contents of the `UnitShapes` collection.

 #### Get unit IDs from unit number

 This service returns the unit IDs associated with the provided unit number.
 This service can be used to retrieve all the unit IDs associated with a specific unit number.